lasselupe33/eslint-plugin-security-rules/src/rules/no-insecure-ciphers/node/docs.md

 The rule detects algorithms by tracing the algorithm identifier until a constant is met.
 If the constant appears on the banned list of algorithms, the error is triggered.

-If this error has flagged an issue in your code, this means that you should consider using an alternative - more secure encryption algorithm.
+If this rule has flagged an issue in your code, this means that you should consider using an alternative - more secure encryption algorithm.

 ## Risk